ni/nimble/packages/nimble-components/src/table/specs/action-menu-hld.md

 There are three pieces of configuration that must be provided by a client in order to use the action menu:

-1. Specifying which column, or columns, the action menu will be visible within
+1. Specifying which column, or columns, an action menu will be visible within
-2. Specifying the menu and its items to show when the menu button is open
+2. Specifying the menu and its items to show when a menu button is open
-3. Specifying a label to associate with the menu for accessibility purposes, localized as necessary based on an application's requirements
+3. Specifying a label to associate with a menu button for accessibility purposes, localized as necessary based on an application's requirements

 The nimble design system will be opinionated about many details of the menu button within a table.
 Therefore, a client will not be able to configure the exact details of the menu button itself, such as: